abbreviatedman/diner/README.md

 That's it!

-What we need to add to make it a full-functioned Redux-like:
+What we need to add to make diner a full-functioned Redux-like:

 1. Sanity checks.
-We have none!
+We have literally none!
+Are you passing the right things in the right places?
+WHO KNOWS.
 2. Clearer docs for those who've never used Redux before.
 3. The ability to incorporate middleware. ("Specials"?)
 4. The ability to combine reducers. ("Hire a head chef"?)